123mpozzi/TemporalDurationParser/README.md

 ISO 8601 notation for [Temporal.Duration]

-The parser is not complete.
+The parser is not complete and is mainly focused on converting Duration strings into seconds.

 ## Setup